simplyRoba/qmk_userspace/README.md

 1. Clone your fork to your local machine
 1. Enable userspace in QMK config using `qmk config user.overlay_dir="$(realpath qmk_userspace)"`
 1. Add a new keymap for your board by copy, pasting and renaming the `default_hlc` keymap within the `keyboards/splitkb/halcyon/$KB$/keymaps` folder.
+1. You may want to replace the `qmk.json` with the empty `qmk_empty.json` if you want to start from scratch as it will otherwise compile all default options.
 1. Add your keymap(s) to the build by running `qmk userspace-add -kb <your_keyboard> -km <your_keymap> -e <halcyon_module>=1 -e TARGET=<filename>`.
     * This will automatically update your `qmk.json` file
     * Corresponding `qmk userspace-remove -kb <your_keyboard> -km <your_keymap> -e <halcyon_module>=1 -e TARGET=<filename>`.